Stans NoTubes Sealant for Repair of Tubular Tires

 Stan’s 2 oz bottle: 77g total weight, 61.5g sealant (30 grams for 1/2 bottle)

-With road bike tubular tires, 1/2 bottle of sealant is often plenty to plug a leak.
-With larger cuts, a whole bottle might be needed as “bleed” can lose a lot of sealant before a plug forms.
+With road bike tubular tires, 1/2 bottle of sealant is enought to plug a leak caused by a pinhole puncture.
+But with larger cuts, a whole bottle might be needed as “bleed” can lose a lot of sealant before a plug forms.

 Experience with Stan’s and road bike tubular tires

 In early 2012, I had very satisfying success using Stan’s NoTubes tire sealant to fix punctures in my road-bike tubular tires, which cost over $100 each, plus about $60 to have a new one glued on.
 So getting a flat can be a very expensive proposition.
 It’s not so bad when the tire is well-worn, but with a new tire, it doesn’t feel so good.
 And way out there away from home, Stans NoTubes is a very helpful way to raise the odds or riding home.

 - With one flat, the tire was completely deflated overnight, though I could find no visible cut or puncture.
 A half a tube of Stan’s NoTubes, and the leak has not reappeared.